 - Change the engine oil and run the engine for about five minutes to circulate oil throughout the engine block and internal moving parts.

 - With all implements lowered to the ground, coat any exposed hydraulic cylinder piston rods with grease.

 - Remove the battery from the machine.
 Store the battery following the battery storage procedures.

-- Keep the machine in a dry place where the machine is sheltered from rain.
+- Keep the machine in a dry place and sheltered from rain.
 Cover the machine.

-- Store the machine indoors in a dry area that is protected from sunlight and excessive heat.
+- Store the machine indoors in a dry area protected from sunlight and excessive heat.
 If the machine must be stored outdoors, cover it with a waterproof tarpaulin.